Underground hangar: Iran

 In 2023, Iran unveiled a large underground base called "Eagle 44": in this base, Iran's upgraded F-4 Phantom fighters were present under Shahid Doran.
-Also, pictures and replicas of Su 35 were seen in that base.
+Also, pictures and replicas of the Su-35 were seen at that base.
 This base, where Iranian drones are also present, is probably somewhere in the south of Iran.
-While broadcasting a video of another base, on the other side of which Su-24 Fencer aircraft equipped with +2000 km cruises, Iran announced that it has more underground bases that will be unveiled in the future.
+While broadcasting a video of another base, on the other side of which Su-24 Fencer aircraft with +2000 km range are stationed, Iran announced that it has more underground bases that will be unveiled in the future.

 Israel

 Eight Israeli air force F-16I Sufa fighter aircraft were damaged in the winter of early 2020 by flooding when they were improperly left inside underground hangars in a Negev desert airbase during severe flooding.
 The Washington Post reported in 2012 based on the results FOIA requests to the US government that the US Army Corps of Engineers brought in US construction contractors to build installations in the south of Israel including underground hangars for fighter-bombers as a part of US military aid to Israel.